fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 What do all of these numbers mean?
-Where are the terms from our vocabulary?
-What we're looking at here is a special type of matrix object: a sparse matrix.
+Where did all of the terms from our vocabulary go?

+All of our vocabulary terms are actually represented here.
+But what we're looking at is a special type of matrix object: a sparse matrix.

 ```python